carlosdan-el/file-rename-batch/README.md

 ## 📃 Requirements

-To execute this project, you need the version 3.1 or above of [.netcore SDK](https://dotnet.microsoft.com/download) installed.
+To execute this project, you'll need the version 3.1 or above of [.netcore SDK](https://dotnet.microsoft.com/download) installed.

 <br>